 Using sourdough discard in baking provides acidity and acts a lot like buttermilk, which tenderizes the dough and adds a tangy flavor.

-You can add sourdough discard to so many baking recipes, including cornbread, naan, focaccia, and whole wheat bread.
+You can add sourdough discard to so many baking recipes that already contain a leavening agent, including cornbread, naan, focaccia, and whole wheat bread.

 Although it takes a very long time for sourdough discard to spoil, in general, if you see signs of mold on the surface of your discard, you should throw it away.
 You can prevent your sourdough discard from spoiling by storing it in the refrigerator, feeding it once a week, and stirring the separated water - also known as "hooch" - back into the discard.